ibm-cloud-docs/vpc/known-issues.md

 ### The `/instance_identity` methods return incorrect HTTP status
 {: #identity-api-incorrect-http-status-known-issues}

-**Issue:** When using a `version` query parameter of `2025-08-25` or earlier from bare metal servers, an incorrect HTTP response of `404` will be returned for `/instance_identity` methods used to [create an identity token](/apidocs/vpc-identity/latest#create-identity-token), [create an identity certificate](/apidocs/vpc-identity/latest#create-identity-certificate), and [create an IAM token](/apidocs/vpc-identity/latest#create-identity-iam-token).
+**Issue:** When using a `version` query parameter of `2025-08-25` or earlier from bare metal servers, an incorrect HTTP response of `404` is returned for `/instance_identity` methods used to [create an identity token](/apidocs/vpc-identity/latest#create-identity-token), [create an identity certificate](/apidocs/vpc-identity/latest#create-identity-certificate), and [create an IAM token](/apidocs/vpc-identity/latest#create-identity-iam-token).
 The behavior is correct when using a `version` query parameter of `2025-08-26` or later.

-When using a beta `version` query parameter of `2025-07-14` or earlier from bare metal servers, an incorrect HTTP reponse of `404` will be returned for all `/instance_identity` methods.
+When using a beta `version` query parameter of `2025-07-14` or earlier from bare metal servers, an incorrect HTTP response of `404` is returned for all `/instance_identity` methods.

 ## Confidential computing known issues
 {: #confidential-computing-vpc-known-issues}